peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <a id="op_Explicit"></a>
 ### Explicit Operator

+    public static explicit operator decimal(
+        PeterO.Numbers.EDecimal bigValue);

+Converts an arbitrary-precision decimal's value to a  `decimal`  under the Common Language Infrastructure (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)"Forms of numbers" ), using the half-even rounding mode.

+<b>Parameters:</b>

+ * <i>bigValue</i>: The parameter  <i>bigValue</i>
+ is an arbitrary-precision decimal floating-point number.

+<b>Return Value:</b>

+A  `decimal`  under the Common Language Infrastructure (usually a.NET Framework decimal).

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter  <i>bigValue</i>
+ is null.

+<a id="op_Explicit"></a>
+### Explicit Operator

     public static explicit operator double(
         PeterO.Numbers.EDecimal bigValue);

 Converts this value to its closest equivalent as a 64-bit floating-point number.
 The half-even rounding mode is used.
 If this value is a NaN, sets the high bit of the 64-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
-Then the other bits of the significand area are set to the lowest bits of this object's unsigned mantissa (significand), and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.
+Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.
 Unfortunately, in the.NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated.

 <b>Parameters:</b>